dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/sections/0000_Undergraduate Analysis.md

 - ?
 :::

-Switching to polar coordinates and integrating over the unit disc $\DD \subseteq I^2$, we have
+Switching to polar coordinates and integrating over half of the unit disc $\DD \subseteq I^2$, we have
 \[
 \int_{I^2} f \, dA
 &\geq \int_\DD f \, dA \\